GeoSn0w/Yalu-Jailbreak-iOS-10.2/README.md

 # Yalu-Jailbreak-iOS-10.2
-This is GeoSn0w (F.C.E.
-365 TV - iDevice Central)'s Yalu Jailbreak fork for iOS 10.0 to 10.2 by qwertyoruiopz with reinvented UI, certification status, and Mobile Substrate Disable / Enable toggle.
+This is GeoSn0w (@fce365)'s Yalu Jailbreak fork for iOS 10.0 to 10.2 by qwertyoruiopz with reinvented UI, certification status, and Mobile Substrate Disable / Enable toggle.
 This complies with the fixes pushed for HDMI Adapter on the GitHub code that are not available in yalu102 official IPA.

 <img src="https://cloud.githubusercontent.com/assets/15067741/26529677/39f9d48a-43cd-11e7-9e89-c1018be4267c.PNG" width="250" height= "450"> <img src="https://cloud.githubusercontent.com/assets/15067741/25438826/430881ae-2aa3-11e7-8e84-ed61c619d414.jpg" width="250" height= "450"> <img src="https://cloud.githubusercontent.com/assets/15067741/26529679/3b0016dc-43cd-11e7-80a4-5560102754a1.PNG" width="250" height= "450">